edwarddklee/Portfolio-Builder/README.md

 1. Take 1700+ stock data and merge it into a master dataframe given a start date.

-2. Determine portfolio growth of certain stocks using position sizing analysis.
+2. Determine portfolio growth of certain stocks using position sizing analysis rebalancing at either monthly, quarterly, or annualy.

 3. Take the growth of portfolio and calculate performance.